ecedeno83/patch_manager/README.md

 * Systems Manager requires an IAM role for EC2 instances that will process commands.
 Follow Task 2 in <a href='http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-policies.html#sysman-configuring-access-role'>Configuring Access Using Systems Manager Managed Policies.</a>
 * Create an IAM role for Maintenance Windows
 * For Maintenance Windows to send commands to EC2 instances, you must configure an IAM role.
 Follow the steps in <a href='http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-maintenance-permissions.html'>Configuring Access to Maintenance Windows.</a>
-* SSM agent is installed on the EC2 instance(s).
+* Install SSM Agent on the EC2 instance(s) to be patched.
 See the <a href='https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html'> how to install and configure SSM agent</a> guide for additional information.
+  - SSM Agent is installed, by default, on Windows Server 2016 instances and instances created from Windows Server 2003-2012 R2 AMIs published in November 2016 or later. <a href='https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-win.html'>View Details here.</a>
+  - SSM Agent is installed, by default, on Amazon Linux base AMIs dated 2017.09 and later.
+SSM Agent is also installed, by default, on Amazon Linux 2, Ubuntu Server 16.04, and Ubuntu Server 18.04 LTS AMIs. <a href='https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-agent.html'>View details here</a>

 ### Step 1: Launch Windows Instance
 ![alt text](https://github.com/ecedeno83/patch_manager/blob/master/images/image.png  "Launch Instance")